Learning Outcomes

 A party offers a summary of business emails to prove the total number of sales made in a year.
 The opposing party objects, stating they were never given access to the emails.

-Answer: The summary is inadmissible.
-The best evidence rule requires that the originals or duplicates be made available for inspection before a summary can be admitted as evidence.
+The summary is inadmissible.
+The best evidence rule, as implemented through the voluminous writings exception, requires that the originals or duplicates be made available for inspection before a summary can be admitted as evidence.
+Without that opportunity, the opponent cannot test the accuracy or completeness of the summary.

 Exam Warning